borde93/iPick/README.md

     e1@{ animate: true }
     e2@{ animate: true}
 ```
+The **swftpro_py** package was written from scratch, and includes  the ``swiftpro_read_node`` that routinely publish the current ``tf`` of the arm with respect to the base.
+This node also hosts the action server node for the picking operation (initially a server_node was created, but the arm was glitching as it couldn't read the current position while it was moving, to fix the problem and simplify the process, a boolean ``self.is_moving`` was created inside ``swiftpro_read_node.py`` to prevent glitches).

 **Intel Realsense node** is responsible of reading and publishing the frames from the camera as ROS messages. <BR>
 It uses the ROS library from Intel, which simplifies the process.
 It publishes in different topics the color image, the aligned depth info, as well as the intrinsic and extrinsic informations of the camera. <BR>